ricketytoc/tp/docs/team/aexolate.md

 ### Project: EmployeeManager

-EmployeeManager is a desktop application for Human Resources (HR) staff to manage employees in a small or medium-sized enterprise (SME).
+EmployeeManager is a desktop application used by Human Resource (HR) staff in a small or medium-sized company (of 50 - 200 employees).
+EmployeeManager has HR management features to provide HR staff a convenient way to access and update employee details.

 Given below are my contributions to the project.